skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Session 10

-> For this session, let's look at the proceedings from the DM's point
+> For this session, let's look at the proceedings from the dungeon
-> of view.
+> master's point of view.
 >
 > Each week I try to throw some challenge their way and see how they
 > handle it.
 Ideally, the challenge should arise from the ongoing